-CCS offers a friendly, independent service providing local expert advice and practical support to volunteers managing community buildings and village halls in Somerset.
+Community buildings, such as village halls, town halls, church halls and community centres, are at the heart of our communities in Somerset.
+CCS offers a friendly, independent service providing local expert advice and practical support to volunteers managing these facilities.

-If you are already running a community hall, are just starting out, or need help expanding the work you’re already doing – or for anything else – feel free to contact Sally Sargent, our Community Buildings Officer.
+If you have questions about running a community hall, have just stepped up to be a hall trustee, or need help expanding the work you’re already doing – or for anything else – feel free to contact Sally Sargent, our Community Buildings Officer.
 We look forward to hearing from you!

 Hear from our members